 Frequently Asked Questions About Botox Cosmetic

-Botox Cosmetic is used cosmetically to treat upper facial rhytides, including forehead, lateral canthus, and glabellar lines and wrinkles.
-Botox Cosmetic will not treat lines and wrinkles caused by sun damage or loose skin.
-Botox Cosmetic may be used in patients between the ages of 18 and 65 by trained injection professionals.
-Botox Cosmetic injections have become immensely popular, with a robust and broad base of dedicated patients.
-The temporary duration of the effects of the injections means that satisfied patients become perennially returning customers, which allows for a rapid build-up of a thriving cosmetic practice.
+As Botox Cosmetic injections have become immensely popular, they gained a broad and robust base of dedicated patients.
+The temporary duration of the injections’ effects means that satisfied patients become perennially returning customers, which allows for the rapid build-up of a thriving cosmetic practice.

-When do the results of a Botox Cosmetic treatment start to fade?
+When Do the Results of Botox Cosmetic Treatment Start to Fade?